boldbi/boldbi-embedded-sdk/README.md

 ### Bugs

+* Fixed the issue where group-based authorization was not functioning in SDK-based embedding since version 9.1.73.
-* A proper error message is now displayed when the site is unavailable in the token-based SDK embedding.
+* Fixed a minor alignment issue with the unpin icon in the Pinboard SDK-based embedding.
-* Fixed the rearrangement of banner icons to their proper order, addressing the inclusion of localization features in the dashboard banner.

 ### Improvement

+* Added support for displaying or hiding summary icons in the dashboard and widget SDK-based embedding.
-* Provided new member APIs to show or hide the AI summarize icon for both the dashboard and widgets.
+* Provided custom domain support for the dashboard designer in SDK-based embedding.

-### Feature

-* Enhanced functionality allows anonymous users to embed the dashboard viewer based on group permissions.

 ## License Information